TheAlgorithms/Python/CONTRIBUTING.md

 If you want to mark check boxes while committing a PR, __Do's__
-* Mark the box emptu box [ ] with the small letter 'x' so
+* Mark the box empty box [ ] with the small letter 'x' so
   - Uncheck box : [ ]
   - Checked Box : [x]